mattpe/wbma/docs/w2-providers.md

     ```
     * see Week 1 task 2 for help
 1. Add the provider to 'app.module.ts'
-1. In HomePage component create a function 'getAllFiles' which is called on 'ionViewDidLoad'.
+1. In HomePage component create a function 'getAllFiles' which is called on 'ionViewDidLoad' or 'ngOnInit'.
 In 'getAllFiles' call getAllMedia' and use ```console.log``` to log the returned data
     - To call getAllMedia, you need to inject MediaProvider to constructor.
 Call it mediaProvider ```...(private mediaProvider: MediaProvider)```

 1. Use the existing list in home.html template